yermandy/vehicle-audio-nn/readme.md

 Notice, `71_Samsung` video file should be somewhere in subdirectories of `data/video/**` and annotations in `data/csv/**`

 #### Demo 3

+It splits input (long) video into two parts.
+The begining part is used for fine-tuning the prediction model.
+The trailing part of the video is used for prediction and evaluation.

 Input:
 1. videos